LamenLuan/LamenLuan/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Unity serious games
+- 🔭 I’m currently working on Unity serious games, Godot and C# Applications
-- 🌱 I’m currently learning Unity, C#, Python and Web Scraping
+- 🌱 I’m currently learning Unity, Godot and C#
 - ❤️ I love learning about how to improve my code

 ### Some stats